Public Transport

 Why Advanced Booking is the "Secret Sauce"

-Many platforms treat advanced bookings as an afterthought, only assigning a driver 30 minutes before the trip.
+Many platforms treat advanced bookings as an afterthought, only assigning a driver 30 minutes (or less) before the trip.
 We believe that guaranteed bookings are the backbone of public transit.

-Commuters, people with medical appointments, and students don't want "flexibility" - they want certainty.
+Commuters, people with medical appointments, and students don't want "flexibility" as much as they want certainty.
 By guaranteeing these trips in advance, we give the matching algorithm the data it needs to optimize the route.

 The Rule of Thumb: More data in advance = better route planning = higher efficiency.